I like to say, and often do, "it's a music podcast featuring songs and bands you might have otherwise missed."

 I record the audio for the show using an Audio-Technica AT4047 microphone, and edit it together in Adobe Audition CC (for over a decade I used Apple's Final Cut Pro , but switched to Audition in 2015 and it's been life-changing) on a 27" 5k iMac (I'm convinced it's the best computer ever made).
 TSiMH is distributed as stereo 128k AAC/M4A file, and has been since the first episode.
 I initially used AAC because it was a lot like MP3 but the quality was better at a lower bitrate/filesize.
 But on June 27, 2005 I switched from the standard ".m4a" AAC format to the new "enhanced" podcast format, which allowed me to add chapters with album art, and embedded links.
 I have used this format ever since.
-Unfortunately the tools to add chapters to M4A files not longer exist, so while I still manage to cobble together chapters for each episode, they no longer contain custom album art, which disapoints me.

 The website was most recently overhauled at the start of Season 9 (2012).
-The new design is features much larger album art, @font-face typography and clearer labeling of songs.
+The current design features larger album art, @font-face typography and clearer labeling of songs.
 The site is built using the CMS MODx, which is pretty great, even if a lot of how it actually works is over my head.
 I've recruited people who understand it better than me and they've set it up in a really cool way where it's very easy for me to use, modify, add shows, etc. I hope you like it as much as I do.